ABOUT HEART DISEASE

 Myeloperoxidase (MPO) is a marker that measures the body’s response to a damaged endothelium that has become thinned, cracked and ultimately unstable due to cholesterol accumulation and inflammation.
 Your risk for a heart attack increases as your MPO levels increase.

-Although there are ultrasound and imaging tests that can help doctors know which patients are at risk for heart attack, they cannot be done everywhere and are too expensive to be done on everyone.
+Ultrasound and imaging tests help doctors identify patients at risk for a heart attack but they cannot be done everywhere and are too expensive to be done on everyone.
 Fortunately there are new blood and urine tests that are easy to do in your doctor’s office.
 These simple tests can help you and your doctor know your risk for a heart attack or stroke.
-When you KNOW YOUR RISK of a heart attack or stroke, you can work with your doctor to REDUCE YOUR RISK of an event (heart attack or stroke).
-YOU are WORTH “it”!
+When you KNOW YOUR RISK of a heart attack or stroke, you can work with your doctor to REDUCE YOUR RISK.